Connecting Fairfax City's Past and Present to Build a More Equitable and Inclusive Future

 On a side note, what is Ranger road park going to be named?

-I live on the new Rangers Road almost 2 years ago
+I live on the new Rangers Road over 2 years ago

 This is ridiculous.
 There was nothing wrong with the old names.
 By the way, Lee Highway was not even named after General Robert E. Lee.
 What a waste of taxpayers’ dollars.